Too Cute Crisis

 Too Cute Crisis (カワイスギクライシス, Kawaisugi Kuraishisu) is a Japanese manga series written and illustrated by Mitsuru Kido.
-It has been serialized in Shueisha's Jump Square magazine since October 2019, with its chapters collected into twelve tankōbon volumes as of October 2025.
-An anime television series adaptation by SynergySP aired from April to June 2023.
+It has been serialized in Shueisha's Jump Square magazine since October 2019, with its chapters collected into thirteen tankōbon volumes as of April 2026.
+An anime television series adaptation produced by SynergySP aired from April to June 2023.

 Premise

 Liza Luna is an alien from the space empire Azatos, an advanced civilization with numerous planets under its control.
 As a member of the survey team, Liza comes to investigate Earth as a first step to its invasion.
 At first, she wanted to destroy Earth due to its civilization being at far lower level than hers, but begins to rethink her plan after stopping by a café and encounters a cat, a creature that is "too cute" and could not be found on any other planet in the universe.